 If you are sampling a gradient color, note that the gradient angle might not appear the same on the new object.
 To change the gradient direction or style, you can simply go to the gradient panel to make the adjustment.

-The eyedropper tool is such a useful helper in branding design because it really simplifies the whole process of creating colors from the color picker.
+The Eyedropper tool is such a useful helper in branding design because it really simplifies the whole process of creating colors from the color picker.
 And the hardest part is the color combination.
 Why not use available resources?

 When you have no clue about colors, don’t push your mind too hard.
 Instead, relax, and go online and search for designs of your topic that other designers have done.
 Take a look at their color usage.
 Try not to copy though 😉

 My tip is to research the topic.
-For example, If you are making something related to summer, or tropical vibes.
+For example, If you are making something related to summer or tropical vibes.
 See what comes to your mind when you think about summer and find summer-related images.

-Maybe you’ll find fruits, tropical flowers, beaches, etc. Choose a colorful image that looks good to you, and use the method above to sample the colors and use it on your own design.
+Maybe you’ll find fruits, tropical flowers, beaches, etc. Choose a colorful image that looks good to you, and use the method above to sample the colors and use them on your own design.
 You can always make adjustments to the colors, but the basic tone is set.

 Don’t let colors stress you out.
-Get a sample, modify it and make your unique style.
+Get a sample, modify it, and make your unique style.
 Learn to appreciate others’ work, see what you can learn from them, and add your personal touch to create your own design.

 Remember my tips?
 That’s how I select colors for my design 99% of the time.
 And you know what, it’s super effective.
 Now you know how to quickly make a color scheme for your next design.
 Can’t wait to see what you’ll create.About June Escalada